neo-project/docs/docs/en-us/tooldev/concept/cryptography/encryption_algorithm.md

 - Signing and signature verification

-Reference：

-A relatively easy to understand primer on elliptic curve cryptography](https://arstechnica.com/information-technology/2013/10/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/)
+For more information, refer to [A relatively easy to understand primer on elliptic curve cryptography](https://arstechnica.com/information-technology/2013/10/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/).

 ## ECDSA signing

-Elliptic curve digital signature algorithm (ECDSA) is a simulation of Digital Signature Algorithm (DSA) by ECC algorithm.
+Elliptic Curve Digital Signature Algorithm (ECDSA) is a simulation of Digital Signature Algorithm (DSA) by ECC algorithm.
 Its advantage includes fast speed, reliable strength and short signature.

 Brief steps are as follows:

 Assume private key, public key and base point as k, K and G, respectively.
-We know that K = k*G according to ECC algorithm.
+We know that K = k\*G according to ECC algorithm.

 Signing procedure: